Dropshipping Mistakes (AVOID Beginner Mistakes)

 9. Have either a credit card or money set aside to pay for the items that customers buy.

 Remember that when customers purchase items from you, you aren’t going to instantly get the money that they paid you.
 PayPal will often hold this money for one to three weeks, and Stripe pays out weekly.
 So if you’ve been relying upon this money to pay for the items that the customer has purchased from you, you are sunk.

 So make sure that you have either a credit card or a few hundred dollars on a debit card set aside so that you can purchase the items that the customers have bought from you while you’re waiting for their money to clear.
 Don’t make the mistake that I see a lot of new drop shippers make where they spend all of their startup money on setting up the store and marketing.
 Make sure that you’ve got a plan on how you’re going to be able to purchase the items that the customers buy from you.

-Ten, be prepared to spend money to make money.
+10. Be prepared to spend money to make money.

 Then the products that you least expect turn out to be huge winners that by themselves earn you $10,000 a month.
-People rarely admit this, but the truth is is that most people go into dropshipping with the hope and almost expected that the first product that they’re going to advertise and the test is going to be a huge winner.
-When it isn’t, they get so disappointed that they declare that dropshipping doesn’t work and they give up, which is a real shame, because, hey, perhaps the next product that they had been planning to test would have turned out to be a $10,000 a month product.
+People rarely admit this, but the truth is is that most people go into dropshipping/ dropshipping mistakes with the hope and almost expected that the first product that they’re going to advertise and the test is going to be a huge winner.
+When it isn’t, they get so disappointed that they declare that dropshipping/ dropshipping mistakes don’t work and they give up, which is a real shame, because, hey, perhaps the next product that they had been planning to test would have turned out to be a $10,000 a month product.